Sarah-Wambui/Sarah-Wambui/README.md

- # Hi there , I’m Sarah Wambui! 👋
+ # Hi there , I’m Sarah Wambui 👋
 <!--- place image link here --->
 # Bio
 I am a versatile software developer proficient in JavaScript and Python, with a solid grasp of HTML and CSS.
 My skill set extends to popular web development frameworks like React and Flask, allowing me to create dynamic and responsive applications.
 I'm dedicated to crafting elegant and efficient solutions to complex problems.